VietnamHanoiHow to Spend One Week in Hanoi: Must-see Places and the Best...

 Hoa Lo Prison Museum

-Formerly built by the French to keep political prisoners, Hoa Lo Prison then was utilized by the Vietnamese to imprison down U.S pilots.
-It was converted into a museum to educate future generations of Vietnamese’ resilience and bravery during wartime.
+Formerly built by the French to keep political prisoners, Hoa Lo Prison was then utilized by the Vietnamese to imprison down U.S pilots.
+It was converted into a museum to educate future generations about Vietnamese resilience and bravery during wartime.

 How to Spend One Week in Hanoi 7